 Public examination results consistently place Withington amongst the top schools in the UK.
-In 2017, our pupils were awarded 92% grades A*, A or B at A Level and, at GCSE, 94% of all papers taken were awarded the top A* to A and 9 to 7 in the new numerical grades.
+In 2018, our pupils were awarded 91% grades A*, A or B at A Level, with 43% overall being at A*.
+At GCSE, 92% of all papers taken were awarded the top 9 to 7 or A** to A grades.
 Sixth Formers leave to study a wide range of degree courses at leading universities in the UK and overseas.
 The Sutton Trust reported in 2012 that Withington was the second most successful school (state or independent) in the country for placing students in the 30 most selective UK universities over the previous three years.
-Results in A-Level and GCSE examinations has seen Withington ranked in national league tables as the top girls’ independent school in the north of England.
+Results in A-Level and GCSE examinations have seen Withington ranked in national league tables as the top girls’ independent school in the north of England.

-The Development Office has strong links with alumnae as well as former and current parents and staff, and has been successful in raising substantial amounts for the Bursary Appeal, for the new Chemistry laboratories and for an Annual Fund which enables enrichment activities for current pupils.
-Withington Onwards (the past pupils’ association) and the Parent Teacher Association are active in, and committed to, supporting the School socially and financially, and there are close links with the local community including, for example, the Saturday morning science and DT lessons run by the School for gifted and talented boys and girls from local primary schools under the “SHINE” programme.
+The Development Office has strong links with alumnae as well as former and current parents and staff and has been successful in raising substantial amounts for the Bursary Appeal, for the new Chemistry laboratories and for an Annual Fund which enables enrichment activities for current pupils.
+Withington Onwards (the past pupils’ association) and the Parent Teacher Association are active in, and committed to, supporting the School socially and financially.
+There are also close links with the local community including, for example, the Saturday morning science, classics and DT lessons run by the School for gifted and talented boys and girls from local primary schools under the SHiNE programme.

 The excellent quality of teaching is a major factor in the exceptional level of achievement secured by pupils, both within and outside the classroom.
 Staff are eager to share their passion and enthusiasm for their subjects and give willingly of their time to assist individual pupils outside lesson times; the relationship between pupils and staff is a particular strength of the School.
 The School has little need for formal rules and runs on “the 3 Rs” of Respect for self, Respect for others, and Responsibility for personal actions and its pupils thrive within the warm, friendly and supportive environment.
 At home or abroad, Withington girls attract positive comments and we are just as proud of them as they are of their School.